David T. Disney: State legislature

 He served as member of the Ohio House of Representatives in 1829, 1831, and 1832, serving as speaker for the 1832-33 session.
 After his last term in the house, he moved over to the Ohio State Senate, where he was immediately elected Speaker of the Senate (the predecessor position to the President of the Senate), in 1833.
 He was elected for another term in 1834, and would serve two more in 1843 and 1844.
 He served as delegate to the Democratic National Convention in 1848 where Lewis Cass was nominated for President.

 Congress

 Disney was elected as a Democrat to the Thirty-first, Thirty-second, and Thirty-third Congresses, and served as chairman of the Committee on Elections (Thirty-second Congress), Committee on Public Lands (Thirty-third Congress).
 He was an unsuccessful candidate for renomination in 1854.

 Death

-He died in 1857 in Washington, D.C., March 14, 1857.
+He died in Washington, D.C., on March 14, 1857.
 He was interred in Spring Grove Cemetery, Cincinnati, Ohio.